Sanjanamb/Sanjanamb/README.md

 <h1 align="center">Hi 👋, I'm Sanjana Bharadwaj</h1>
 <h3 align="center">Master's student at Virginia Tech</h3>
+<h3 align="center">Go Hokies!</h3>

-- 🔭 I’m currently working on **Weight Estimation of Pigs using Deep Learning Methods**
+- 🔭 I’m currently working on **my thesis which revolves around the use of Computer Vision and Deep Learning in the Animal Science field.
+At present, working on the project of 'Weight Estimation of Pigs using Deep Learning'**

 - 🌱 I’m currently learning **Pytorch, AWS**